MeowFi-DiscoCats/MeowFiDocs/src/content/docs/index.md

 ---
 title: Introduction to MeowFi
 description: MeowFi is the fusion of NFTs with DeFi.
-By offering multi-layered yield strategies that prioritize flexibility and control, we enable you to tap into diverse yield sources through liquid strategies, utilizing NFT vaults to access liquidity—without the constraints of lock-in periods or unnecessary risks.
+By offering multi-layered yield strategies that prioritize flexibility and control.
 sidebar:
   order: 1
 ---